yabinmeng/pulsar_reusable_poc/README.md

     └── term_demo.sh
 ```

+## 2.1.
+Use Cases (Raw Data Sources)

+All demo scenarios in this framework will be based on raw data sources that match actual use cases as much as possible.
+Currently, the following use cases are supported.

-## IoT Use Case
+### 2.1.1.
+IoT Use Case

-All demo scenarios regardless of the underlying Pulsar deployment or the application API, are based on a typical IoT use case about environmental sensor telemetry data ([source link](https://www.kaggle.com/datasets/garystafford/environmental-sensor-data-132k)).

-The raw source data we're going to use in these demo scenarios represent the sensor data reading of the following types for a specific range of time (from 07/11/2020 to 07/18/2011).
+This use case (raw data source) represents the data reading of IoT devices that contain various types of senors for a specific range of time (e.g. 1 week).
+The available **Sensor Types** are listed as below.
+For more detailed description of this data source can be found from [here](https://www.kaggle.com/datasets/garystafford/environmental-sensor-data-132k).
 * Carbon monoxide
 * Humidity (%)
 * Light detection